mq-cah/ANZPHN/_pages/network.md

 : Dr Robyn Smith is a Conjoint Fellow at the University of Newcastle, a PhD (Political History), Master of Cultural Heritage and Bachelor of Arts (Journalism & Anthropology) from Darwin.
 She is presently researching massacre sites in the NT for the UoN’s Colonial Frontier Massacres project.
 : **Research Profile**: <https://www.newcastle.edu.au/profile/robyn-smith>

+**Kathleen Stringer, Archivist/Researcher**
+: After forty years of working in archives and museums, Kathleen is working as a freelance archivist / researcher, while she completes her Ph.D. (focusing on prisoners’ stories in Otago).
+Particularly interested in social history, Kathleen has an extensive knowledge of New Zealand resources and research methods gained through academic study and her own genealogical research.
+Although she is specially interested in the colonization period and feminist stories, Kathleen has a passion for assisting all members of society uncover and celebrate their story.
+She is the incoming secretary for ARANZ ([Archives and Records Association of NZ](https://www.aranz.org.nz/)).
+: **Contact** <kathleen.stringer@xtra.co.nz>

 **Professor Lucy Taksa**<br />
 : **Contact** <lucy.taksa@mq.edu.au>